rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint3.md

 astar_test & astar_test_files can be used to test the performance of your A* planner.

-Required For the Report:
+{: .required_for_report }
-- Provide a figure showing the planned path in an environment of your creation with the actual path driven by your robot overlayed on top.
+1) Provide a figure showing the planned path in an environment of your creation with the actual path driven by your robot overlayed on top. <br>
-- Using astar_test_files, report statistics on your path planning execution times for each of the example problems in the data/astar folder -- you simply need to run astar_test_files after implementing your algorithm.
+<br> 2) Using astar_test_files, report statistics on your path planning execution times for each of the example problems in the data/astar folder -- you simply need to run astar_test_files after implementing your algorithm.
 If your algorithm is optimal and fast, great.
 If not please discuss possible reasons and strategies for improvement.

 ## Task 3.3 Map Exploration